St. Chux Derby Chix

-St. Chux Derby Chix (SCDC) is a women's flat track roller derby league located in St. Charles, Missouri.
+St. Chux Derby Chix (SCDC) is a nonprofit, open-gender roller derby league located in St. Charles, Missouri.
 Founded in 2009, St. Chux is a member of the Women's Flat Track Derby Association (WFTDA).

 History

 St. Chux Derby Chix was started in August 2009 by five women from St. Charles, Missouri.
 Although nearby St. Louis had an established roller derby team in the Arch Rival Roller Girls, there was a need for derby expansion in St. Charles.
 Establishing a skater run, skater owned, roller derby team began with recruitment, utilizing online advertising and word-of-mouth.
 The number of skaters grew until December 2009 when SCDC officially incorporated, adopted a set of bylaws, and made plans for their first competitive season.
 By 2011 the league comprised women between the ages of 19 and 41 with diverse backgrounds and occupations such as business owner, stay-at-home mom, certified medical assistant, special education coordinator, and product supervisor.

 St. Chux was accepted into the WFTDA Apprentice Program in October 2011, and became a full member of the WFTDA in September 2012.